check-spelling-sandbox/documentation-v12/README.md

 ### Deployment

-Deployement is handled by Vercel
+Deployment is handled by Vercel